 How Do You Pick Colors Online?

 One of the biggest hesitations people have about buying paint online is how to make a decision when you can't see the color in person.
 Many paint retailers have tried to make the paint buying process even easier by introducing tech-driven solutions to help you make the right choice.
 Many brands, like Sherwin-Williams and Behr, have virtual "try on" studios where you can visualize the paint in your room through an app.
 In a sense, this actually helps you picture your new paint color in a room better than if you went to the store and looked at a sample.

 Additionally, some retailers even offer color-matching technology to help take the guesswork out of the paint buying process.
 This is especially helpful if you're matching preexisting paint on your walls.
 For example, ColorSmart by Behr allows you to upload a picture of your room to its app, which will automatically match the paint color for you.

 But Can You Return It?

 So you had good intentions with that bold teal paint, but in reality it's a bit too garish and bright for your liking.
 What can you do?
 Depending on the retailer, you may even be able to return your already-mixed paint.
-The Spruce Best Home paint collection, for example, comes with Amazon's return policy, allowing you to ship back the can of paint for a full return.
 Online sites Clare and Backdrop both stand behind their products, and will refund you for your original payment if you're unhappy for any reason.
 Other big box retailers tend to follow their in-store policies and typically will not allow you to return custom-tinted or mixed paint.

 If you're concerned about returning paint, it's a good idea to order a sample beforehand.
 While the paint tinting process is incredibly scientific and precise, you may want to try out the actual color on your wall, with your own home's lighting—and that's okay.
 Nearly every brand of paint will offer a sample so you can test in advance.